getmoredigital/self-assessment/langugues/c/readme.md

 # C
-This folder should contain all the C language related files to qualify a score of about 1.1.
+This folder will contain all the C language related files to qualify a score of ~1.1.
+Then change readme to summarize and reflect on the assessment.